Harvey Architecture

 OllamaClient (ollama.go)

 Posts to /api/chat with stream: true.
-The final chunk with done: true carries eval_count, eval_duration, prompt_eval_count, and prompt_eval_duration (all in nanoseconds).
-These are parsed into ChatStats; TokensPerSec is computed as eval_count / (eval_duration / 1e9).
+The final chunk with done: true carries eval counts and durations (nanoseconds).
+TokensPerSec is computed as eval_count / (eval_duration / 1e9).

 AnyLLMClient (anyllm_client.go)

 Named remote endpoints are managed by RouteRegistry (routing.go).
-The @name prefix in a prompt dispatches that turn to the named endpoint instead of the primary backend.
+The @name prefix in a prompt dispatches that turn to the named endpoint.

 Backend selection at startup (terminal.go)